-Held on May 25th 2019 for the NGS , Canterbury Cathedral Open Gardens covers both the private gardens and also the patches of open space.
+Held in May for the NGS , Canterbury Cathedral Open Gardens covers both the private gardens and also the patches of open space.
 The gardens are run by Philip Oostenbrink.

 Philip’s own tiny jungly garden in Ash is also open on July 28th.
 He opens it on the same day as a tropical garden nearby.
 This belongs to head gardener Steven Edney and his partner, Lou Dowle.
 Steven Edney is head gardener at The Salutation in Sandwich.
 The Salutation is a beautifully restored Edwin Lutyens house and garden, now open as a hotel.